narhim/language_classifier/README.md

 Contains the latex template as well as the compiled pdf that reviews Socher et al. (2013).

 ### Data
-Contains the data for training and testing the language classifier, which was obtain from the [Discriminating between Similar Languages 2015 Task](http://ttg.uni-saarland.de/lt4vardial2015/dsl.html).
+Contains the data for training and testing the language classifier, which was obtained from the [Discriminating between Similar Languages 2015 Task](http://ttg.uni-saarland.de/lt4vardial2015/dsl.html).
 All READMEs in this directory are as in the source.
 The subsets are the following:
 1. **train.txt**: training set
 2. **dev.txt**: development set
 3. **test.txt**: test set- No gold labels.